juandelmonte/3d_world_canvas_sketch/README.md

 ## 3D World

-The 3D World sketch is an example of how I can create and display 3-dimensional objects on the browser.
+The 3D World sketch is an example of how I can create and display data based 3-dimensional objects on the browser.
 The output showcases how the projection of the objects changes as the camera moves in different directions.

 Created with CodeSandbox.
 Link -> https://codesandbox.io/s/3d-world-0pec6e?file=/src/index.js:343-472